 Should PrestaShop 1.6 owners invest time and money into upgrading her shop to 1.7?

 Upgrading to 1.7 will not be an easy task (see above).
 Since PrestaShop 1.6 has a rich ecosystem, we would completely understand if a merchant chose to stay with 1.6 for the time being – at least until all her modules are compatible with 1.7.

-Also, PrestaShop 1.6 will continue to receive security updates for several months, so there is no rush.
+Also, PrestaShop 1.6 will continue to receive security updates until October 2018, so there is no rush.
 As a developer, your rush should be in creating/updating modules and themes: there is a lot of opportunities to be found in the PrestaShop 1.7 ecosystem!

 So, we won’t force you to upgrade.
-For new stores though, 1.7 will be a treat!
+For new stores though, 1.7 is a treat!

 - The reworked UI and optimized menu structure will provide a better daily flow,

 - The awesome default theme to get you started.

 - The Starter Theme will make it way easier to create a brand new theme,

 - The widget system, PHP namespaces and other PHP 5.4 niceties (along with performances),

 - The ability to call the whole Symfony stack for you module’s needs,